Adam Burakowski: Life

 Adam Burakowski graduated from University of Warsaw Faculty of History (2001).
 In 2007 he defended his PhD thesis on Nicolae Ceaușescu (supervised by Andrzej Paczkowski) and, in 2015, habilitation on politics of Romania.
 He is the professor of the Institute of Political Studies of the Polish Academy of Sciences.
 Graduate of the Maharaja Jam Saheb Digvijay Sinhji High School.

 From 2006 to 2017 he worked for the national broadcaster Polskie Radio, holding various positions related to the international affairs.
 He was a Polish representative to the European Broadcasting Union.
 Simultaneously, he was involved in the Euranet.
 At that time he has been cooperating with Centre for European Studies of Jawaharlal Nehru University, Universitatea Babeș-Bolyai Cluj-Napoca, Masaryk University in Brno.

 In December 2017 he became the Republic of Poland Ambassador to India.
-He is accredited to six other countries, i.e. Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, Sri Lanka.
+He was accredited to six other countries: Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, Sri Lanka.
 He ended his term in New Delhi on 31 March 2023.

 On 13 April 2023, he took the post of the Ambassador to South Africa, additionally accredited to Botswana, Namibia, Mozambique, Zimbabwe, Zambia, Lesotho and Eswatini.
 He ended his term in December 2024.

 He speaks English, Hindi, Romanian and Russian.
 He is married and has four children.